bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 one of Boottrap's
 [background variant utility classes](/docs/reference/color-variants#background-and-border-variants).
 Control the opacity of the backdrop via the `opacity` prop (opacity values can range from `0` to `1`).
+And background bluring can be controled via the `blur` prop.

 ```html
 <template>